kevinslin/seed-xkcd/vault/xkcd.e-to-the-pi-times-i.md

   license: Creative Commons 2.5
 ---
 ![I have never been totally satisfied by the explanations for why e to the ix gives a sinusoidal wave.](https://imgs.xkcd.com/comics/e_to_the_pi_times_i.png)
+> "e to the pi times i", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 {{Note my use of ^(x) and â(x) standing in for the normal maths syntax in the comic}}